LEP – Local Environment Plan. This document includes listing of heritage places.

 8th October: Local CCB (Community Consultative Body) ‘Huskisson -Woollamia Community Voice’ voted 21 – 6 endorsing ‘the community petition (See wording above)

-16th October: Extraordinary Meeting of SCC.
+16th October: Extraordinary Meeting of Shoalhaven City Council.
 Council reaffirms its ‘strong opposition’ to listing of the Anglican Church [NB.
-No mention of the ‘church group’] Council votes on motion of Crs Watson/Guile to resend a 2006 letter to NSW Heritage Office, to inform Heritage Council of its continuing opposition to listing of the site.
+No mention of the ‘church group’] Council votes on motion of Crs Watson/Guile to resend a 2006 letter to NSW Heritage Office, to inform NSW Heritage Council of its continuing opposition to listing of the site.

 17th October: Save Husky Church campaign receives knowledge of new research establishing that there were Indigenous burials in the graveyard, including James Golding, known as King Budd Billy II, King of Jervis Bay, buried 1905.
 This increases heritage significance of the block.

 18th October.
 Developer Stephen Bartlet amends DA to demolish, to now propose ‘temporary’ movement of the Blacket Church to a new location on the site.

 21st October: Save Husky Church campaign sends information to NSW Heritage Office of burial on the site of James Golding, King Budd Billy II, King of Jervis Bay.